Meenal810/PracticeMatillion/README.md

 # PracticeMatillion
-This is for Matillion Practice
+This is for Matillion Practice.